+TMST8017 Ecclesial Ministry (Spring: 3)

+Prerequisite: Previous enrollment in TMST7020 The Church.

+Offered Annually

 This course explores the theology, history, and spirituality of ministry in the church.
 The emphasis will be on the ecclesial foundations for ministry and the relationship between ministry and the mission of all the baptized.
 The course will examine current issues in the theology and practice of ministry as well as the implications of ministry for the faith and practice of the minister.

 Richard Lennan

-TMST8018 Seminar on the Theology of Johann Baptist Metz (Fall: 3)

-Offered Periodically

-This seminar will unfold by first examining Johann Metz's early relationship and subsequent break with the theology of Karl Rahner.
-Next we will explore Metz's critical dialogue with the thinkers of the Frankfurt school and the manner in which this encounter led to the formulation of Metz's early political theology.
-We will then turn to Metz's mature political theology as a "theology after Auschwitz."
-Some of the themes to be considered include Metz's assertion of the need for "anamnestic rationality," his focus on "the theodicy question," his apocalyptic eschatology, and his articulation of a mystical-political

-Ernesto Valiente

 TMST8021 Priesthood: Theology and Praxis (Fall: 3)

-Prerequisite: Ecclesiology
+Prerequisite: Ecclesiology.

-Offered Periodically

-This Level Two course is open to all students and focuses on ordained ministry of the Roman Catholic priesthood in terms of its biblical and theological foundations, historical development, contemporary issues, pastoral practice, and priestly spirituality, especially as treated in the pertinent ecclesial documents.
+Offered Periodically This Level Two course is open to all students and focuses on ordained ministry of the Roman Catholic priesthood in terms of its biblical and theological foundations, historical development, contemporary issues, pastoral practice, and priestly spirituality, especially as treated in the pertinent ecclesial documents.
 Also treated are the cooperation between laity and clergy and the roles of lay ecclesial ministry as well as both tensions and critiques arising out of the Church's reservation of the priesthood to males and mandatory celibacy.
 Ecclesiology is a prerequisite for counting this course for the Ecclesial Ministry requirement in the M.Div. curriculum.
 John Baldovin, S.J.

-TMST8022 Seminar in Practical Theology (Spring: 3) Prerequisite: One semester of graduate courses in theology Offered Periodically Christian theology at its best is marked by the pastoral interest of serving the life of the church in the world.
+TMST8022 Seminar in Practical Theology (Spring: 3) Prerequisites: With permission of the Instructor.
+One semester of graduate courses in theology.
+Offered Periodically Christian theology, at its best, is marked by the pastoral interest of serving the life of the church in the world.
 Necessarily, the study of the church; specifically, its nature, purpose, and mission provides a framework within which to consider the task of practical theology.
 The methodology and issues that distinguish practical theology flow from this larger ecclesial context.
 This seminar will focus on models of the church, the art of doing theology in service of the church, and some foundational themes of practical theology (e.g., hermeneutics, praxis, culture and inculturation, and our post-modern context).
+Hosffman Ospino TMST8041 Theological Anthropology and the Body (Spring: 3) Prerequisite: Foundations or Fundamental Theology.

+Offered Annually

-Nancy Pineda Madrid TMST8041 Theological Anthropology and the Body (Spring: 3) Prerequisite: Foundations or Fundamental Theology Issues of embodiment relating to theology, spirituality, and ministry form the substance of this course.
+Issues of embodiment relating to theology, spirituality, and ministry form the substance of this course.
 We will probe understandings of the body found in the historical Christian tradition and draw insights regarding human bodiliness from contemporary theology, philosophy, psychology, and social theory.
 Finally, we will examine the role of the body in lived Christian faith with a particular emphasis on spirituality, education, and pastoral care.

+Colleen Griffith

+TMST8053 M.T.S.
+Thesis (Fall/Spring: 3)

+Offered Annually

+Mary Jo Iozzio

+TMST8054 Th.M.
+Thesis (Fall/Spring: 6)

+Offered Annually

+Francine Cardman

+TMST8062 Seminar: Reconciliation in a World of Conflict

+(Spring: 3)

+Offered Periodically

-Colleen Griffith TMST8043 Historical Spiritual Classics in Theological Perspective Prerequisite: Must have successfully completed the Foundations of Theology or Fundamental Theology course, or the equivalent.
-This course will survey historical classics, examining the generative themes that are suggestive for our time and foundational in the construction of a contemporary spirituality.
-Authors will include Augustine, Benedict, Francis and Clare of Assisi, Julian of Norwich, Catherine of Genoa, Ignatius of Loyola, Teresa of Avila, and John of the Cross.
-Thematic questions will be brought to the reading of core Colleen Griffith TMST8053 M.T.S.
-Thesis (Fall/Spring: 3) Mary Jo Iozzio TMST8054 Th.M.
-Thesis (Fall/Spring: 6) Francine Cardman TMST8062 Seminar: Reconciliation in a World of Conflict (Fall: 3) Offered Periodically The twentieth century's legacy is marked by social conflict and war: more than 200 million people killed because of political repression, ethnic or religious wars.
+The twentieth century's legacy is marked by social conflict and war: more than 200 million people killed because of political repression, ethnic or religious wars.
 Enlisting a theological lens, this seminar examines the Christian resources and contribution to the problem of reconciliation.
 After examining the most important secular approaches to the problem of personal and social conflict, we will focus on the main Christian theologies of reconciliation, including the works of Robert Schreiter, Miroslav Volf, John de Gruchy, and Jon Sobrino.
 Their theologies will be examined through individual case studies of the Balkan region, South Africa, and El Salvador.

-Ernesto Valiente TMST8078 Global Citizenship: Interdisciplinary Seminar (Fall: 3) Prerequisites: Students who want to take this course and the field trip it entails will be interviewed.
-Requirement for STM students: one year of theological studies.
-Cross listed with SCWK7790 and LAWS7078 Offered Periodically Today's world is a maelstrom of cultures, languages, races, issues, perspectives, hopes, and challenges.
-In this course, we will look at some burning issues of our time: e.g., poverty, ecology, migration, refugees.
-This exploration will be achieved in an interdisciplinary manner by combining the cross-perspectives of social work, law, and theology.
-Special attention will be given to agent-the person called to face world issues through the existential notion of mission, values, and purpose/ vocation.
-Consideration will be given to the situation of Haiti, where the whole class will travel over the winter break for a field trip.
-Andre Brouillette, S.J.
+Ernesto Valiente

+TMST8089 Theology and the Religions (Fall: 3)

+Prerequisite: A Christology course.